publicdocs/uscode/assets/md/titles/usc44/us/usc/t44/ch41/m__us_usc_t44_s4103.md

 ## § 4103.
 Biennial report

-    Not later than December 31 of each odd-numbered year, the Public Printer shall submit to the Congress, with respect to the two preceding fiscal years, a report on the directory, the system of access, and the electronic storage facility referred to in section 4101(a).
+    Not later than December 31 of each odd-numbered year, the Director of the Government Publishing Office shall submit to the Congress, with respect to the two preceding fiscal years, a report on the directory, the system of access, and the electronic storage facility referred to in section 4101(a).
 The report shall include a description of the functions involved, including a statement of cost savings in comparison with traditional forms of information distribution.

 (Added [Pub.
 L. 103–40, § 2(a)][/us/pl/103/40/s2/a], June 8, 1993, [107 Stat.
-113][/us/stat/107/113].)
+113][/us/stat/107/113]; amended [Pub.
+L. 113–235, div.
+H, title I, § 1301(c)(1)][/us/pl/113/235/s1301/c/1], Dec.
+16, 2014, [128 Stat.
+2537][/us/stat/128/2537].)

+ __Amendments__

+    2014—[Pub.
+L. 113–235][/us/pl/113/235] substituted “Director of the Government Publishing Office” for “Public Printer”.

  __First Biennial Report__